jeevster/implicit-md/README.md

 # StABlE-Training
 PRIVATE/UNRELEASED repository for the paper [Stability-Aware Training of Neural Network Interatomic Potentials with Differentiable Boltzmann Estimators](https://arxiv.org/abs/2402.13984).
+We borrow some infrastructure code from the [MDsim](https://github.com/kyonofx/MDsim) codebase which accompanied the [Forces are Not Enough](https://arxiv.org/abs/2210.07237) paper, and to a lesser extent the [TorchMD](https://github.com/torchmd/mdgrad) and [Neural Force Field](https://github.com/learningmatter-mit/NeuralForceField) codebases.

 ## Download Data
-- Run ```python download_stable_paper_data.py --download_path [DOWNLOAD_PATH]``` to download the data for the systems considered in the paper (aspirin from [MD17](http://www.sgdml.org/#datasets), ac-Ala3-NHMe from [MD22](http://www.sgdml.org/#datasets), and Water from [Forces are Not Enough](https://arxiv.org/abs/2210.07237)).
+- Run ```python download_stable_paper_data.py --download_path [DOWNLOAD_PATH]``` to download all required data for the systems considered in the paper (aspirin from [MD17](http://www.sgdml.org/#datasets), ac-Ala3-NHMe from [MD22](http://www.sgdml.org/#datasets), and Water from [Forces are Not Enough](https://arxiv.org/abs/2210.07237)).
 If you want to download other molecules (e.g benzene from MD17) or dataset sizes, you can run the corresponding system-specific file, e.g ```python data/md17.py --molecule benzene --size 50k```.
 Adding the ```--contiguous``` flag preserves time ordering (required to compute dynamical observables during StABlE Training).

 ## Quantum Mechanical Energy/Forces Pretraining